-Since 2012 there have been a number of kidnappings in the Maputo area targeted at the local business community.
+There has been a sharp increase in criminal kidnappings in Maputo, and to a lesser extent Beira, in recent months.
+While the majority of victims have been Mozambican nationals, foreigners have been threatened.
 The kidnappings have occurred in public areas and have been perpetrated by armed individuals.
 You should be cautious about your surroundings and avoid displays of obvious wealth.

 Violent attacks, including sexual assault, can occur at any time of day.
 Serious assault and robberies have occurred at two coastal resorts in the Inhambane province.
 Isolated beaches and picnic spots should be avoided.
 Criminal activity increases at night and during holiday periods.
 You should avoid walking at night, even in well-known tourist areas.

 Due to the high prevalence of HIV/AIDS, victims of violent crime, especially rape, are strongly encouraged to seek immediate medical assistance.